Get the Senegalese Twist Style

 This hairstyle is great if you are on the go and need to style your twists quickly.

 To start, bring all your twist to one side.
 Split the twist into three equal sections, and begin braiding down.
-You can wear a middle part or a side part with this style.
+You can wear a middle part or a side part of this style.

 Secure the ends with a hair tie or small rubber band.